ibm-cloud-docs/openshift/openshift_edge.md

 <br />

-## Preventing workloads from running on edge worker nodes
+## Preventing app workloads from running on edge worker nodes
 {: #edge_workloads}

 A benefit of edge worker nodes is that they can be specified to run networking services only.